Summer Scholars 2018

-Selected students are provided a competitive stipend for their participation in the 10-week program.
-A variety of activities for mentors and summer scholars include a welcoming reception during the WFIRM summer picnic, two day orientation, lab safety training, laboratory animal training and seminars on alternating topics in regenerative medicine to provide students a broad foundation of regenerative medicine principles and contemporary topics.
-Students are also provided support in honing their skills associated with providing scientific presentations, writing and publication skills and gain laboratory experience in basic techniques to improve their lab proficiency and learn to work in groups to design and accomplish an experimental goal.
+Selected students are provided a $5,000 stipend for their participation in the 10-week program.
+A variety of social and professional development activities include a welcoming reception during the WFIRM summer picnic, lab safety training, laboratory animal training, participation in the annual Regenerative Medicine Essentials course, as well as special seminars on alternating topics in regenerative medicine to provide students a broad foundation of regenerative medicine principles and contemporary topics.
+Students are also provided support in honing their skills associated with providing scientific presentations, writing and publication skills and gain laboratory experience in basic techniques to improve their lab proficiency and learn to work in multidisciplinary groups to design and accomplish an experimental goal.

 - Generation of Thymus Tissue Ex Vivo

 - Effect of Small RNA on Muscle Development in Human Muscle Progenitor Cells

 - Comparative Analysis of Cell Printing and Cell Spraying of Autologous Skin Cells onto Large Skin Wounds

 - Optimization of a 3D Bioprinted Trachea Implant

 - The Search for and Research of Suitable Cardiomyocytes for Heart Regeneration